hexalang/Hexa/docs/reference.md

 a ?? throw Error("a is null") // Guard with throw out of function if `a` is `null`
 // NOTE `break` and `continue` are not allowed, this would lend to abuse in the loops making unreadable code

-// `value!` is a force unwrap operator -> esentially independent postfix operator x = value! // Removes the `?` from the type -> exception if value is null
+// `value!` is a force unpack operator -> esentially independent postfix operator x = value! // Removes the `?` from the type -> exception if value is null
 // Essentially same as `x = value ?? throw Error("value is null")`

+// With manual error message
+x = value ?? throw "Value is required"

-// Those cases are not special operators, just `!` and then `.field` x = value!.field // Force unwrap and then access the field -> exception if value is null (`value!.field` would throw anyway due to immediate null-dereference)
+// Those cases are not special operators, just `!` and then `.field` x = value!.field // Force unpack and then access the field -> exception if value is null (`value!.field` would throw anyway due to immediate null-dereference)

 // `value?` is an optional chaining operator that can only be used in a combination with some other operators value?.field // Optional chaining -> null if value is null